rly0nheart/tor2tor/README.md

 </details>

-# Uninstalling
+# Uninstalling ❌
 <details>
   <summary>🐧 GNU/Linux</summary>

+  ## Note ⚠️
+  > Assuming you also made it executable with `chmod +x uninstall.sh`

   Navigate to the `tor2tor` directory that you cloned and find `uninstall.sh` file.

   Run it!
-  > Assuming you also made it executable with `chmod +x uninstall.sh`
   ```
   ./uninstall.sh
   ```